Dylan-Kentish/google-form/README.md

   - Enable the Google Apps Script API
   - Create a Service Account
   - Download the Service Account JSON
+  - Add yourself as a `Test user` under the OAuth consent screen
 - Share a Google Drive folder with the Service Account
 - Create an `.env` and add the following: